UniFormal/uniformal.github.io/doc/setup/esslli-2019-instructions.md

 ### 6) Run MMT

 Open jEdit and use it to view the files in the LATIN2 archive you just cloned.

-You should start with the files in the folder `introductory_example`, specifically the file `pl.mmt`.